abhi0395/desi-dr1-civ/README.md

 DESI DR1 CIV Absorber Catalog
 =============================

 Catalog of **triply ionized carbon (CIV)** absorbers based on DESI DR1 Quasars.
-This repo also includes the catalog file for **DESI DR1 Quasars** that were searched for CIV absorbers..
+This repo also includes the catalog file for **DESI DR1 Quasars** that were searched for CIV absorbers.

 Documentation
 -------------